DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 > time in quite small quantities amongst a group of Central Banks.[^12]

-Only when it is abstracted (separated from the referent, and dis-embodied) the monetary dynamics can be automated, submitted to the rules of a non-referential sphere of signification and attribution of value.
+Only when it is abstracted (separated from the referent, and dis-embodied) can the monetary dynamics be automated and submitted to the rules of a non-referential sphere of signification and attribution of value.
 Information takes the place of things, and finance – which once upon a time used to be the sphere where productive projects could meet